Energy & Metabolism

 Entrainment

 Entrainment is the process by which external cues (zeitgebers) synchronize internal biological rhythms to the environment.
-In mammals, light is the pr...
+Without this daily light si...

 Freeze Tolerance